Force Calibration

 Read further to answer questions like:

-The International System of Units (SI system) is a standardized system of measurement.
-SI is an abbreviation the organizations French name, "Système International d unités", which is known as the metric system.
-The goal of the SI system is to communicate measurements precisely through a coherent and consistent expression of units describing the magnitudes of physical quantities.
-The SI system serves as the universal language for measurement systems and is adopted in organizations, businesses, and research facilities worldwide.
+The International System of Units (SI) is a standardized measurement system.
+The abbreviation "SI" comes from the French term "Système International d'Unités," commonly known as the metric system.
+The purpose of the SI system is to provide a precise and consistent method for expressing measurements of physical quantities.
+It acts as a universal language for measurement, widely adopted across organizations, businesses, and research institutions globally.

 The SI system was established in 1960 by the 11th General Conference on Weights and Measures (CGPM, Conférence Générale des Poids et Mesures).
-Under the authority of the CGPM is the Bureau International des Poids et Mesures (BIPM), an intergovernmental agency based in Paris, France that ensures the worldwide unification of physical measurements.
+It operates under the authority of the Bureau International des Poids et Mesures (BIPM), an international organization based in Paris, France, responsible for maintaining global consistency in physical measurements.

-The SI system is made up of seven base units, which are used to define the 22 derived units.
-The seven base units are used to describe the seven fundamental quantities, which originated from the most stable reference—one that does not deteriorate over time: the distance traveled by light in a vacuum in 1/299792458 second is designated as one meter.
-It is an immutable definition of the most basic unit of length; all measurements of distance are based on it.
-It is only amended on the basis of the latest international definitions and scientific advances that lead to a clearer and more acceptable definition of the base unit.
-When the base units are multiplied by each other, the 22 derived units are obtained.
-The table below presents the seven fundamental quantities:
+The SI system comprises seven base units, which define the 22 derived units.
+These base units represent seven fundamental quantities, with the most stable reference being the distance light travels in a vacuum in 1/299,792,458 second, defined as one meter.
+This definition of the meter provides a constant standard for measuring length.
+The base units are updated based on the latest international definitions and scientific advancements.
+By combining these base units, the 22 derived units are established.
+The following table outlines the seven fundamental quantities:

 Name of Physical Quantity | SI Unit |